toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 <br/>

 4. Use the [AOS Package](https://www.npmjs.com/package/aos) in the home page.
 At least in one place on the home page.
-Using AOS on other pages is optional.
+Using AOS on other pages is optional.✅✅✅

 <br/>